Find supportive community, get hands-on experiences, change the world

-American Institute of Chemical Engineers–UW is an undergraduate student-run organization committed to creating a sense of community and inclusion within the chemical engineering department on campus.
+The American Institute of Chemical Engineers–UW is an undergraduate student-run organization committed to creating a sense of community and inclusion within the chemical engineering department on campus.

-- More than 70% of our students participate in undergraduate research.
+- More than 70% of our students participate in undergraduate research

 Versatile Education and Careers

 Chemical engineers have a strong foundation in fundamentals that allow them to pursue careers in a wide range of areas.
 Some of our students know they're interested in a certain area and tailor their experience to getting more focused in that area, while others cultivate multiple interests.
-Either way, our alumni are well prepared to solve complex problems across multiple disciplines on a scale ranging from molecular to large-scale manufacturing.
+Either way, our alumni are well prepared to solve complex problems across multiple disciplines on scales ranging from molecular processes to large-scale manufacturing.